kimseunghyun-kr/itemservice-db/src/main/java/hello/itemservice/repository/mybatis/explanations.md

 Other annotations like @Insert, @Update, @Delete, and @Select are also available.
 In this case, the corresponding XML tags, such as `<select id="findById">`, should be removed.
 However, it is recommended to use annotations only for simple cases, as dynamic SQL is not handled well with annotations.

-For more details on writing SQL with annotations, refer to the official documentation.
+For more details on writing SQL with annotations, refer to the <a href="https://mybatis.org/mybatis-3/dynamic-sql.html" >official documentation</a>

 String Substitution